 2219 Central Technical High School Cadet Corps

 - This is another Corps formed in 1945 from a company of 48 Cadet Corps.
-It became affiliated with the Queen’s Own Rifles in 1956, and numbered over 500 Cadets in the 1960s.
+It became affiliated with The Queen’s Own Rifles in 1956, and numbered over 500 Cadets in the 1960s.
 A platoon of the Corps marched in the regiment’s 1960 centennial church parade at which Field Marshal Montgomery served as reviewing officer.
 The Corps was disbanded in 1966.

 2223 Harbord Collegiate Institute Cadet Corps

 - A Corps was first formed at Harbord Collegiate in 1898.
-In 1910, two Cadet Officers represented Canada at the Bisley rifles competition in England where they met Field Marshal Lord Roberts, who granted the Corps the privilege of wearing his coat of arms on its flag and be known as “The Harbord Lord Roberts Cadets”.
+In 1910, two Cadet Officers represented Canada at the Bisley “Boy’s Rifle” competition in England where they met Field Marshal Lord Roberts, who granted the Corps the privilege of wearing his coat of arms on its flag and be known as “The Harbord Lord Roberts Cadets”.

-- The Corps became affiliated with the Queen’s Own Rifles in 1948, and numbered over 400 in the 1960s.
+- The Corps became affiliated with The Queen’s Own Rifles in 1948, and numbered over 400 in the 1960s.
 A platoon of the Corps marched in the regiment’s 1960 centennial church parade that was reviewed by Field Marshal Montgomery.
 The Corps was disbanded in 1966.

 2486 (Esquimalt) Cadet Corps